publiccodenet/SpaceCraft/Notes/README-DATA-ARCHITECTURE.md

 This pipeline can be run incrementally (updating only changed content) or as a complete rebuild.

-The data architecture of CraftSpace is designed to balance immediate visual response with efficient bandwidth usage, ensuring users can explore massive digital collections with minimal waiting time while preserving the richness of Internet Archive's content.
+The data architecture of SpaceCraft is designed to balance immediate visual response with efficient bandwidth usage, ensuring users can explore massive digital collections with minimal waiting time while preserving the richness of Internet Archive's content.